Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Conclusions

-While dedicated BBH follow-up is challenged by our results, survey and archival counterpart searches such as that of \citet{graham_light_2023} retain promise of being important probes of multimessenger BBHs.
-The number of GW-observed BBHs has roughly tripled during O4 so far, and so one can expect that a similar sample of AGN flares as the one studied here will be discernible from contemporary data.
+We emphasize the utility of survey and archival counterpart searches such as that of \citet{graham_light_2023} as important probes of multimessenger BBHs to improve understanding of the uncertain landscape of these phenomena.
+The number of GW-observed BBHs roughly tripled during O4, and so one can expect that an enlarged sample of coincident AGN flares will be discernible from contemporary data.
 Such a composite dataset will be useful in analyses such as these to further constrain the nature of BBH counterparts, which will help enable the dedicated follow-up mentioned above.
 Looking toward the future, the overlap of the Rubin Observatory Legacy Survey of Space and Time (LSST) and LVK O5 will provide a wealth of new information, with LSST probing several magnitudes deeper than ZTF through a dedicated program for BBH mergers follow-up \citep{RubinToO}, and with O5 predicted to detect mergers at roughly ten times the rate of O4.
 Such large datasets will be all the more suited for statistical analyses relying on a representative sample of events, and will enable additional science.
 In particular, the method of \citet{palmese_ligovirgo_2021} employed here has also been shown to probe cosmological parameters such as the Hubble constant $H_0$ through a statistical standard siren method; while the present work with its uncertain associations between GWs and AGN flares does not possess sufficient information for significant constraints, the breadth of future datasets are expected to alleviate this deficiency \citep{bom_standard_2024} and allow steps towards resolving open questions in the field.